What is the cost of a Tailor Made London suit?

 In our London showrooms, our tailors and style consultants will guide you through our seasonal fabric collections consisting of over 3000 British and Italian Savile Row fabrics for every budget and occasion.
 We will discuss different fabrics with you to help you decide which is the perfect one for your suit.

 Next step is designing your suit.
 We will advise you through this design process.
-You can customize all aspects of your suit.
+You can customise all aspects of your suit.
 You choose the lining, lapel type and size, type and number of buttons, number of vents and lots of other options so you can design your suit exactly as you’d like it.

 The next step is the measurement process.
 Unlike all other tailors, we use a state of the art 3-D body scanner to take your measurements.
 In just a few seconds we’ll take thousands of measurements to ensure the perfect fit.